timoklimmer/ambre/README.md

 ## Installation

+The package is not available on PyPI yet but can be installed from GitHub.

+To install, either run

+`pip install --upgrade git+https://github.com/timoklimmer/ambre.git#subdirectory=packages/ambre`

+OR

-The package is not available on PyPI yet.
-To install, run `pip install -e .` in folder `packages/ambre`.
+clone the repo and install the package by running `pip install -e .` in folder `packages/ambre`.

 ## Usage Example